anoshmisiosdev/filebridge/README.md

 # blinkbridge

+**Notes**:

-**Note**: there is an issue related to local storage systems; please see issue [#1](https://github.com/roger-/blinkbridge/issues/1) for a temporary fix until it's resolved.
+* There is an issue related to local storage systems; please see issue [#1](https://github.com/roger-/blinkbridge/issues/1) for a temporary fix until it's resolved.
+* Disable the "Photo Capture" feature in the Blink app for each supported camera to work around an issue where photos can prevent videos from being recognized by BlinkPy.

+---

 blinkbridge is a tool for creating an RTSP stream from a [Blink camera](https://blinkforhome.com/) using [FFmpeg](https://ffmpeg.org/) and [MediaMTX](https://github.com/bluenviron/mediamtx).
 Blink cameras are battery operated and don't have native RTSP support, so this tool uses the [BlinkPy](https://github.com/fronzbot/blinkpy) Python library to download clips every time motion is detected and then creates an RTSP stream from them.